 The Akha began arriving in Thailand in the early twentieth century and continue to immigrate, with about 80,000 now living at high altitudes in Thailand's northern provinces of Chiang Rai and Chiang Mai.
 Many of these villages can be visited by tourists on trekking tours from either of these cities.
 They speak Akha, a language in the Loloish (Yi) branch of the Tibeto-Burman family.
 Akha has a very closely related language with the Lisu and Lahu peoples, as they once belonged to the Lolohunter tribe that ruled the Paoshan and Teinchung plains before the invasion of the Ming Dynasty (A.D 1644) in Yunan, China.
 The practice of their mythology includes ornately carved village gates made of wood where the guardian spirits are said to dwell.
 They have an extensive recollection of ancestors going back 15 generations that they exhibit in ritual chants.

-During the project, you will work with organizations that support the Akha minority.
-The work is very diverse from construction to teaching to working with the villagers; it will all depend upon the needs of the community at the time and on your personal preferences!
-During these two weeks you will also visit local markets and help to sustain local initiatives.
+During your second week, you will enjoy a meaningful cultural exchange while working with organizations that support the Akha minority.
+The work is very diverse from construction to teaching to gardening; it will all depend upon the needs of the community at the time and on your personal preferences.
+You will also visit local markets and help to sustain local initiatives.

-- Help with building projects at the school and teach English.
+- Help with building projects at the school and teaching English

 Please take note of the project's minimum requirements:

 - Motivation to work with new cultures

 - Full travel and medical insurance

 The program offers free trips in the area to ensure you get the most out of your experience.
 Included in these are an overnight jungle trek and guided tours to White Marble Temple, Black Handicraft Museum, and the Khun Kon waterfalls.